aldeacomputer/aldea-js/compiler-old/README.md

 }
 ```

-## How to use compiled modules in the VM?
+## How to use compiled modules in the Vm?

 TBC